con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The family that upholds *vidyā*s and *mantra*s,
 The family that by nature is threefold, (23)

+* For the metre to work, family must be read as having two syllables.

 > lokalokottarakulaṃ lokālokakulaṃ mahat |
 > mahāmudrākulaṃ cāgryaṃ mahoṣṇīṣakulaṃ mahat | 24 ||